ALLTERCO/shelly-script-examples/SHELLY_MJS.md

 ===
 Use MQTT in scripting to provide switch status updates on a custom topic

+n-way-dimmer.js
+===
+Setup an N-Way dimmer wsing the Shelly Plus Wall Dimmer.
+One dimmer is connected to the light while the other dimmer switches can be useed to remotly conntrol the light and will reflect the current state of the light.
+This setup only requires wifi connectivity, the swiches communicated directly with esch other.
+You will need to update the CONFIG GROUP with the IP addresses of all the switches in the group.

 objects.js: mJS example of how to create custom Objects that interact with components (Switch in this case)
 ===